lollipop-onl/vuex-typesafe-helper/README.md

   DefineStoreModule
 } from '@lollipop-onl/vuex-typesafe-helper';

-// Define interface only state export interface IState {
+// Only define interface of state export interface IState {
   count: number;
 }